-In June 2018, the state of Maine will hold the nation's first statewide ranked-choice voting election.
+In June 2018, the state of Maine held the nation's first statewide ranked-choice voting election.
 Voters approved the method in 2016, but a court said that, because the state constitution specifies plurality general elections for state offices, the first-round winner could claim victory.
 The constitution does not say that about primaries or federal offices.
 The state legislature has passed a law and otherwise fought to block or delay it in the legislature and courts, even for primaries and federal offices.
-After a successful petition drive to repeal the law, it was determined that the June 12, 2018 election could use ranked-choice voting for all offices, while the people also voted to overturn the law blocking it.
+After a successful petition drive to repeal the law, it was determined that the June 12, 2018 election could use ranked-choice voting for all offices, while the people also voted whether to overturn the law blocking it, which they did.

 |Governor of Maine, Democratic Primary|